Detection of Compton scattering in the jet of 3C 84: Radio optical observations

 \subsection{Polarization observations}

-Optical observations covering the IXPE observation were taken using multiple telescopes across Europe and the US.
-Those were namely, the Belogradchik Observatory in Bulgaria \citep{Bachev2023}, the Calar Alto Observatory \citep{juan_escudero:2023,escudero2024} and Sierra Nevada Observatory \citep{otero2024} in continental Spain, the Nordic Optical Telescope \citep{Nilsson2018,MAGIC2018} in La Palma, Spain, the LX-200 in Russia, and the Perkins Telescope \citep{Jorstad2010} in the USA.
+Optical observations covering the IXPE observation were taken using multiple telescopes across Europe and the United States.
+Those were namely the Belogradchik Observatory in Bulgaria \citep{Bachev2023}, the Calar Alto Observatory \citep{juan_escudero:2023,escudero2024} and Sierra Nevada Observatory \citep{otero2024} in continental Spain, the Nordic Optical Telescope \citep{Nilsson2018,MAGIC2018} in La Palma, Spain, the LX-200 in Russia, and the Perkins Telescope \citep{Jorstad2010} in the United States.
 All the observations were reduced following standard polarimetric procedures and corrected for instrumental polarization using unpolarized and polarized standard stars.
-More details on the observations, data reduction, and observing strategies of the individual observatories can be found in previous IXPE-collaboration led publications \cite[e.g.,][]{Liodakis2022,DiGesu2022,Peirson2023,Kouch2024}.
+More details on the observations, data reduction, and observing strategies of the individual observatories can be found in previous IXPE-collaboration-led publications \cite[e.g.,][]{Liodakis2022,DiGesu2022,Peirson2023,Kouch2024}.

-3C84 has a prominent host galaxy that contributes a significant fraction of unpolarized light.
-This depolarizing effect is taken into account in broad-band measurements by making a model of the host-galaxy light distribution (as in \citealp{Nilsson2007}) and estimating the flux density contribution of the host and $H_\alpha$ line (see \citealp{Aleksic2014}) to the aperture used for the individual observatories.
+3C~84 has a prominent host galaxy that contributes a significant fraction of unpolarized light.
+This depolarizing effect is taken into account in broadband measurements by making a model of the host galaxy light distribution (as in \citealp{Nilsson2007}) and estimating the flux density contribution of the host and $H_\alpha$ line (see \citealp{Aleksic2014}) to the aperture used for the individual observatories.
 That contribution is then subtracted from the total light, and the observed polarization degree is corrected following \cite{Hovatta2016}.
 The intrinsic R-band polarization degree is plotted in Figure \ref{plt:optical_pol_nogamma}.
 Spectropolarimetry taken with the Nordic Optical Telescope are presented in an accompanying publication \citep{Marin2025}.
 In addition, we obtained archival optical polarization data from the Boston University monitoring program (now called BEAM-ME) to compare with the measurements obtained during the IXPE observation.
-We find a consistent behavior were the polarization degree varies from 2-4\%, aligned with the jet direction (Fig. \ref{plt:optical_pol_archival}).
+We find a consistent behavior where the polarization degree varies from 2\% to 4\%, aligned with the jet direction (Fig. \ref{plt:optical_pol_archival}).